Ganymede-Bio/website-docusaurus/docs/functions/fcs_extract_and_load.md

 def parse_metadata(metadata: dict)
 ```

-**Arguments**:

-- `metadata`: Metadata contained within FCS file, as parsed by the fcsparser python package
+Parses FCS file metadata

-Output: dict containing the following keys
+The result is a dict containing the following keys:
     header: dict describing FCS version and byte offsets of TEXT, DATA, and ANALYSIS segments in FCS file
     system_metadata: dict containing system metadata as specified by the FCS file format
     channels: Pandas dataframe describing characteristics for each channel
     channel_names: tuple containing channel names

+**Arguments**:

+- `metadata`: Metadata contained within FCS file, as parsed by the fcsparser python package